 Biceps curls are certainly the most popular biceps exercise, and they’ve earned it, too: they allow us to work our biceps through a large range of motion with no movement in our shoulder joint, meaning that we get a good biceps stretch at the bottom and a good contraction at the top.

-Because the biceps curl can be loaded fairly heavy, even though it’s a single-joint “isolation” exercise, it’s actually a pretty good lift for strengthening our upper-back muscles and posture.
+The biceps curl is a single-joint “isolation” exercise, but because it can be loaded quite heavy, it’s also pretty good at strengthening our upper-back muscles and posture.
 As we’re curling the barbell up, it will try to round our back forward, and so our back muscles will need to hold strong.
 In that sense, it strengthens our back in the same way that the deadlift does.
-The heavier biceps curl variations share the most load with our backs, and so the barbell curls and EZ-bar curls tend to work more overall muscle mass.
+The heavier biceps curl variations share the most load with our backs, and so the barbell variations, such as barbell curls and EZ-bar curls, tend to work more overall muscle mass.

-However, as we mentioned above, lifts that load up our muscles when they’re stretched tend to be best for stimulating muscle growth.
-Problem is, neither the barbell curl nor the chin-up loads our biceps in a stretched position, and so neither has a perfectly ideal strength curve for hypertrophy.
-That’s where lifts like the preacher curl come in, where the lift is hardest when our biceps are stretched.
+As we mentioned above, lifts that load up our muscles when they’re stretched tend to be best for stimulating muscle growth.
+Problem is, neither the classic barbell curl nor the chin-up loads our biceps in a stretched position, and so neither has an ideal strength curve for stimulating muscle growth.
+That’s where lifts like the preacher curl come in, which maximally challenges our biceps in a stretched position.

-So, as with chin-ups, there are a number of different ways that we can curl, and each have their own advantages and disadvantages.
+Anyway, this is all to say that, as with the chin-up, there are a number of different ways that we can curl, and each have their own advantages and disadvantages.
 Here’s what we see in Dr Contreras’ muscle activation research:

 - Dumbbell Curl: 53 mean biceps activation, 118 peak